Your Experience as a Woman Is Not TMI

 Each time, I wondered whether she expected me to dilute my own experience or issue my own apology if I shared with her.
 I felt an invisible pressure to mimic her words despite not feeling the natural inclination to apologize, privately thinking to do so felt unjustified and a little absurd.

-Similarly, I picked up on the times I witnessed women share unapologetically, completely owning their experience without diminishing.
+Similarly, I picked up on the times I witnessed women share unapologetically, completely owning their experience without contorting or diminishing.
 I instantly felt safer with these women, like I too could voice what was real without needing to distort or gloss over the details.
-Their willingness to be authentic offered encouragement for me to do the same.
+Their willingness to be authentic afforded me the possibility to do the same.

 We learn from the women in our circle what’s ok and what isn’t.
 We pick up on subtle cues, sometimes unconsciously, about how we should be and behave.